Get $100 for Global Entry/TSA PreCheck with the Capital One Venture Card

 Starting on June 12th, the Capital One Venture Rewards Credit Card began to offer a $100 credit for Global Entry or TSA PreCheck as a benefit of holding the Capital One Venture Rewards credit card.
 This means you can charge either the $100 application fee for Global Entry or the $85 fee for TSA PreCheck to your card and be completely reimbursed for the application fee.
 This will work for both new and existing cardholders.

 Thrifty Tip #1: Click Here to get more information about the Capital One Venture card.

 Thrifty Tip #2: Need help deciding which program is right for you?
 See our full guide to Global Entry & TSA PreCheck here.

 The Capital One Venture Rewards Credit Card

 Over the past year, we have seen Capital One make some solid improvements to the Venture Rewards card.
-Most notably, you can now earn 10X Venture miles per dollar spent on hotel reservations booked at hotels.com.
+Most notably, you can now earn 10X Venture miles per dollar spent on hotel reservations booked and paid for at hotels.com/venture.

 - Earn 50,000 miles after spending $3,000 on purchases within the first 3 months of card membership ($500 towards travel)